40-Question Social Media Agency Evaluation Checklist

 15% weight

-Assess their analytics capabilities beyond basic platform metrics.
-Agencies with weak analytics optimize for vanity metrics and can't prove business impact or identify improvement opportunities.
+Assesses analytics capabilities beyond basic platform metrics.
+Agencies with weak analytics optimize for vanity metrics and can't prove business impact or surface real improvement opportunities.

 Sample Questions